Denodo for Cloud Marketplaces 8.0 Frequently Asked Questions (FAQ)

 All marketplace subscriptions are single-server instances of the Denodo software.
 Users are encouraged to sign up for an annual subscription via private offer, with which they can explore multi-server licenses, upgradeable support options, and custom pricing.

 Users pay for the infrastructure cost and have full control over the Denodo instance running under their cloud account.

 A 30-day period is a good way to validate and test a data virtualization use case.
-After the 30-day period, the free trial converts to a paid subscription.
+After the 30-day period, the free trial converts to a Denodo pay-as-you-go subscription.
 Users have the option to shut down their free trial instance to avoid further charges.
 We have excellent resources lined up to provide help and support during the free-trial period, to assist you in completing your use-case validation and to help you decide your best option for moving forward.

 A test drive provides a way to quickly learn about and explore Denodo data virtualization via a variety of use-case scenarios with the help of a user guide.
 It provides a hands-on experience for two hours and can be used more than once.
 There is no charge for a test drive, and it is available on AWS, Microsoft Azure, and GCP.

 The free trial is for an extended period (up to 30 days) and provides the ability to explore the Denodo Platform in depth, to perform a proof of concept (POC) or to validate a cloud related use case.
 Users can test and play with their own data sources, which they cannot do with a test drive.

 Is official Denodo Support available with the cloud marketplace subscription, and during a free trial?

 Absolutely.
 You can sign up for Denodo Support directly on the cloud marketplace and it is included during the free trial period as well.
 There is a link for signing up, and you can open tickets directly with the Denodo Support team.
 In addition, users are also eligible to receive pre-sales support and guidance when they sign up for a free trial.